 The Borderline and Narcissist Love Relationship

 Of two personality types that are perpetually drawn together – the Borderline and Narcissist regularly find common attraction.
-Demystifying this attraction is no simple matter, but, for the purposes of this short and massively simplified article, let’s take a look at the attraction between the Borderline female and the male Narcissists.
-Obviously these roles can be, and are often reversed.
-By the same token, same-sex relationships contain the same universal attraction and often more regularly; but, why the attraction?
+Shari Schreiber, M.A. shares with us in a fascinating article about Borderline and Narcissist relationships that demystifying this attraction is no simple matter.
+I have shortened her discussion for the purposes of this short and massively simplified article, but let’s take a look at the attraction between the Borderline female and the male Narcissists.
+Obviously these roles can be, and are often, reversed.
+By the same token, same-sex relationships contain the same universal attraction and often more regularly.
+But we have to ask, why the attraction?

 The basis for this, and in fact any attraction is mostly common ground.
 It is natural to be drawn to people of similar types.
 Both of these disordered personalities have incurred wounds to their developing ‘self’ in infancy or childhood.
 The attraction phenomena is generally thrilling at first but becomes dis-enchantingly pain producing.
 The big problem is that these patterns remain intact, despite any promise to do things differently.

 Behavioral therapy and education can help, and help should really be sought, in particular in the cases where children to a marriage or relationship are involved.
 If parents are unaware of the fact that they are involved in a Borderline/Narcissistic love relationship, children inevitably get caught up in the crossfire of highly explosive episodes, and so, the cycle continues.
 Awareness then is obviously a key factor for dealing with this issue.